One curated short

 Anton Chekhov

-(1860-1904) Russian physician, playwright, and short-story master who revolutionalized both forms by replacing melodramatic plots with quiet, everyday moments that reveal the comedy and tragedy of ordinary lives.
+(1860-1904) Russian physician, playwright, and short-story master who revolutionized both forms by replacing melodramatic plots with quiet, everyday moments that reveal the comedy and tragedy of ordinary lives.
 Wrote over 600 stories and left a body of work that Tolstoy called second only to Shakespeare.

 Anton Chekhov

-(1860-1904) Russian physician, playwright, and short-story master who revolutionalized both forms by replacing melodramatic plots with quiet, everyday moments that reveal the comedy and tragedy of ordinary lives.
+(1860-1904) Russian physician, playwright, and short-story master who revolutionized both forms by replacing melodramatic plots with quiet, everyday moments that reveal the comedy and tragedy of ordinary lives.
 Wrote over 600 stories and left a body of work that Tolstoy called second only to Shakespeare.

 Anton Chekhov

-(1860-1904) Russian physician, playwright, and short-story master who revolutionalized both forms by replacing melodramatic plots with quiet, everyday moments that reveal the comedy and tragedy of ordinary lives.
+(1860-1904) Russian physician, playwright, and short-story master who revolutionized both forms by replacing melodramatic plots with quiet, everyday moments that reveal the comedy and tragedy of ordinary lives.
 Wrote over 600 stories and left a body of work that Tolstoy called second only to Shakespeare.

 Guy de Maupassant